Description

 Use the D16

 format when you need to store depth information with 16 bits of precision.
-This is suitable for applications where depth accuracy is crucial, such as shadow mapping or depth testing in 3D scenes.
+This is suitable for applications where depth precision is important but not critical, and where memory usage is a concern.
+It is often used in rendering pipelines for depth testing and shadow mapping.

 Example